achuchulev/tf-maps-lookups/README.md

 vagrant up
 ```

-Above command will run `script/provision.sh` that will:
+Above command will run `script/provision.sh` that will install:

-- Download a Virtualbox image from Vagrant cloud
-- Run the vagrant box on virtualbox locally
-- Install docker community edition
+- Docker
+- Terraform
-- Install terraform
+- Git

 ## How to use